 The Workshop Facilitator will manage the workshop process.
 They are responsible for organizing meetings that achieve a workshop objective.

 The DSDM Coach is responsible for helping the team understand the DSDM approach.
-They are they to ensure the DSDM is followed and help those outside the team understand the process.
+They are there to ensure that DSDM is followed and to help those outside the team understand the process.
 They provide the details of DSDM.

 Read more about the DSDM roles: https://www.agilebusiness.org/content/roles-and-responsibilities

 The DSDM Lifecycle

 There are 6 phases to the DSDM Lifecycle designed to take you from project inception to project end.
 If you recall from the 8 principles of DSDM, one of the principles is “Focus on the Business Need” which starts in the pre-project phase where you make sure projects are aligned with business objectives.

 - Evolutionary Development